Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 Your goal is to predict liquidation (as per binary classification) of an active borrower on Aave v2 Ethereum and Compound v2 Ethereum using PyTorch.
 Liquidation here includes both:

 * Actual liquidation, when a borrower’s health factor drops below the liquidation threshold, triggering a liquidation event; AND
-* Technical liquidation, when a borrower’s health factor drops below a specific threshold.
+* Technical liquidation, when a borrower’s health factor drops below 1.2.

 See the [announcement page](https://blog.spectral.finance/challenge-1-credit-scoring-web3/) for more details on the importance of this problem and challenge design.